Numerical characterization of the hard Lefschetz classes of dimension two, I: supercritical collections under certain rearrangement: Introduction

 The class giving hard Lefschetz type theorems is the main object in this work.
 We introduce the following notion: by replacing the $k$-fold product of a hyperplane class or a K\"ahler class by a general $(k,k)$ class $\mathfrak{L}$, we call that $\mathfrak{L}$ is a \emph{hard Lefschetz class} on $H^{n-k}(X)$, if it gives an isomorphism:

-We shall utilize the same notion in other cohomology theories, e.g. the groups of numerical equivalent classes of cycles.
-More specifically, when Hodge decomposition applies, we call $\mathfrak{L}$ a hard Lefschetz class on $H^{p,q}(X)$ ($p+q=n-k$), if it gives an isomorphism from $H^{p,q}(X)$ to $H^{p+k, q+k} (X)$.
-When it does not cause confusion, we just call $\mathfrak{L}$ a \emph{HL class} for short.
+We shall utilize the same notion in other cohomology theories if it is applicable, for instance for the groups of numerical equivalent classes of cycles known as the N\'eron-Severi spaces $N^*(X)$.
+Moreover, when Hodge decomposition is available, we call $\mathfrak{L}$ a hard Lefschetz class on $H^{p,q}(X)$ ($p+q=n-k$), if it gives an isomorphism from $H^{p,q}(X)$ to $H^{p+k, q+k} (X)$.
+When it does not cause confusion, we just call $\mathfrak{L}$ an \emph{HL class} for short.

-In most situations, the HL class $\mathfrak{L}$ comes from strong positivity, such as the complete intersection of ample classes.
-Within the situation without strong positivity assumption, for the prototypal and original case where $X$ is a smooth projective variety or a compact K\"ahler manifold, in the previous works \cite{xiaoHodgeIndex, xiaomixedHRR, huxiaohardlef2022Arxiv, hushangxiao2023hardlefArxiv} we obtained several results towards the following very general question:
+In most situations, the HL class $\mathfrak{L}$ arises from strong positivity, such as complete intersections of ample classes, see, for example, \cite{voisinHodge1}, \cite{DN06} and \cite{cattanimixedHRR} for this classical case in algebraic and analytic geometry.
+For other HL classes $\mathfrak{L}$ that originate from ampleness, we refer the reader to \cite{blochgieseker} and \cite{rosstomaHRRasens, rosstomaSchurLinearImrn}.
+It is therefore natural to ask what can be said in the absence of strong positivity assumptions.
+In previous works \cite{xiaoHodgeIndex, xiaomixedHRR, huxiaohardlef2022Arxiv, hushangxiao2023hardlefArxiv}, several results are obtained towards this question: